Submitty/submitty.github.io/_docs/grader/rubric_grading/silent_regrade.md

 ![](/images/ta_grading/silent_regrade_off_example.png)

 Note that the first component has now been graded by "instructor".
-If "Silent Regrade" is checked, the grader will not be overriden:
+If "Silent Regrade" is checked, the grader will not be overridden:

 ![](/images/ta_grading/silent_regrade_on_example.png)